Delaying Fiscal Reform is Costly, Annual Treasury Report Warns

 How Big Is the Fiscal Gap?

-The mismatch between the government’s commitments and its revenues over a specified period is known as the fiscal gap.
-The fiscal gap can also be defined as how much noninterest spending and revenues must change over a period to reach a set debt-to-GDP ratio at the end of the period assessed.
+The mismatch between the government spending and its revenues over a specified period is known as the fiscal gap.
+The fiscal gap can also be defined as how much noninterest spending and revenues must change on average over the 75-year period to keep the debt-to-GDP ratio at its current level.
+The Treasury’s report finds that the structural mismatch between government spending and revenues will grow over the period ending in 2099.

 The sooner reform occurs to eliminate the fiscal gap, the easier the task will be for policymakers and the lighter the burden will be on the next generation.
 Delaying reform simply allows even more debt to be accumulated and will require higher proportions of the budget allocated to interest payments.
 Such a trajectory could reduce private investment, economic opportunities, national security, and the safety net while also increasing the risk of financial crisis.
 Specifically, delaying reform places an additional burden on future generations — requiring higher future taxes to be paid and likely reducing spending on future benefits.